Tim Tszyu

-Timofei Konstantinovich Tszyu (Тимофей Константинович Цзю, /ru/ born 2 November 1994) is an Australian professional boxer who held the World Boxing Organization (WBO) junior-middleweight title from 2023 to 2024.
-He is the son of former light-welterweight world champion of boxing, Kostya Tszyu and older brother of Nikita Tszyu.
+Timofei Konstantinovich Tszyu (Тимофей Константинович Цзю, /ru/ born 2 November 1994) is an Australian professional boxer who held the World Boxing Organization (WBO) light-middleweight title from 2023 to 2024.
+He is the son of former light-welterweight world champion Kostya Tszyu and the older brother of Nikita Tszyu.

 Early life

 Tszyu was born in Sydney, New South Wales, to Russian parents.
 His father Kostya Tszyu is of ethnic Russian, Korean and Mongolian descent and his mother Natasha Anikina is of ethnic Russian descent.
 His father, Kostya, is a former undisputed light-welterweight champion who was inducted into the International Boxing Hall of Fame in 2011.
 Tim's first sporting interest began to develop at the age of six when enrolled in gymnastics and later switched sports to association football at the age of 10.
 As a soccer player, he was selected to play for multiple local representative teams but his interest in the sport began to wane at the age of 13 when he temporarily relocated to Moscow with his family for a few months before returning to Sydney.
 At the age of 15, Tszyu decided to quit football and began pursuing a career in boxing.
 He attended St George Christian School and Newington College throughout his teenage years and enrolled in a business degree at the University of Technology Sydney following high school graduation.
 His brother, Nikita, is also a professional boxer.

 Tszyu amassed an amateur boxing record of 33–1 before turning professional in 2016 at the age of 22.